Frequently Asked Questions – FAQ’s

 What is the cancer microbiome?

 Until recently, tissue and blood were believed to be microbe free, unless infected (ex. sepsis).
 But, what has been discovered is that tissue also has a microbiome, with very specific signatures that can sometimes even be shed into the blood.
 This is even true for cancer tissues.
 For example, lung cancer tissue will have a different microbial signature than adjacent healthy tissue and a very different microbial signature than breast cancer tissue.
-Our discovery of this highly differentiated microbial code in the tissue and in blood enabled us to develop the Oncobiota™ diagnostic platform to accurately diagnose tissue cancers early, using only a simple blood draw.
+Our discovery of this highly differentiated microbial code in the tissue and in blood enabled us to develop the patent pending Oncobiota™ diagnostic platform designed to accurately diagnose cancers early, using only a simple blood draw.

 How do you find cancer in a blood sample?